- Helping ChildrenWhen a Family Member Has Cancer:Dealing With a Parent’s Terminal Illness

 Caregiver Action Network (CAN)

 Information and support for family caregivers from peers and CAN volunteers

 Toll-free number: 1-800-899-2866 (If you get voicemail, leave a message to get a call back)

 A support network for children and teens who have a parent with cancer as well as for those who have lost a parent to cancer

 Caring Connections – National Hospice and Palliative Care Organization

 In other languages: 1-877-658-8896

-Information on making plans for end of life (advance directives), hospice care, and finding hospice nearby.
-Also has information on caring for a very ill loved one, managing pain, grieving, and more
+Information on making plans for end of life (advance directives), hospice care, and finding hospice care.
+Also has information on caring for a very ill loved one, managing pain, grieving, and more.

 Hospice Foundation of America

 Has end-of-life resources and information for patients and families, a hospice locator service (at www.hospicedirectory.org), and bereavement support groups referrals are available in some areas